StaintonRepository/Hue-v4.0/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hue v4.0 is a discord bot which allows servers which need to verify the users who are joining their servers with their relevant account, for example: `Garry's mod or other Steam Game community needs to verify that a user is indeed a steam account` or `A Roblox community needs a user to verify as their roblox account` and lastly `A minecraft server needs to verify a user as their minecraft account` The only limitation of this (currently) is you can only have one service enabled per discord server.
+Hue v4.0 is a discord bot which allows servers which need to verify the users who are joining their servers with their relevant account.

-Discord js v13 and not v14?
-Discord.js v14 absolutely sucks it takes simple things and makes it 10x harder by forcing a type or a new enum which you need to import when before it only required a string.
-Additonally `embed.setColor` requires `0xcode` now? instead of `"#code"` what?
+Currently the bot is planned to support `Minecraft`, `Roblox`, and `Steam` on release with some additional verification methods planned in the future.

-Additionally this bot was designed to work in the Pterodactyl panel so there may be some features which may or may not break without it, I still need to figure out what to add to the readme as I am still working on this and its still very early
+How does it work?
+For the Discord bot side we're using the Discord.js v13 library.
+I am not planning to upgrade to v14 as its really bad.
+For the Minecraft verification I will be using a custom made plugin and minecraft server which have not been finished yet.
+For Steam I will probably use the [`Login With Steam`](https://partner.steamgames.com/doc/webapi_overview/oauth) API thingy.
+And lastely for roblox I will be doing description verification.

 <p align="right">(<a href="#top">back to top</a>)</p>